Today we’ll cover the shelf life, storage options, and spoilage of kefir.

-Can Kefir Go Bad?
-How To Tell If Kefir Is Bad?
+How to Tell if Kefir Is Bad?

-Another reason for getting rid of the kefir is when it turns too sour.
-As a living product, kefir becomes stronger in taste and potency over time ([CG]).
-And at a certain point, you will probably find it’s too much for your taste buds.
-If that’s the case, you can either discard it or perhaps try using it in a recipe where that flavor will fit right in.
+- The taste is too sour.
+As a living product, kefir becomes stronger in flavor over time.
+And at a certain point, you will likely find that it’s too much for your taste buds.
+If that’s the case, discard it or perhaps try using it in a recipe where that flavor will fit right in.

 How Long Does Kefir Last?

-How To Store Kefir?
+How To Store Kefir

 Can You Freeze Kefir?

-Last but not least, when it comes to the question of whether or not the probiotics survive the freezing, it’s difficult to tell.
-Chances are some of them will become dormant when frozen and active again once thawed, but I didn’t find any legitimate research or tests on this subject.
+When it comes to the question of whether or not the probiotics survive the freezing, it’s difficult to tell.
+Chances are some of them will become dormant when frozen and activate again once thawed, but I didn’t find any legitimate research or tests on this subject.

-- Keep kefir refrigerated, and always appropriately sealed.
+- Keep kefir refrigerated and always appropriately sealed.

 - Frozen and thawed kefir works well in smoothies and cooked dishes but not doesn’t taste that well on its own.
 Freeze in an ice cube tray and stir or blend after thawing.